lajanugen/S2V/README.md

 Vocabulary mode can be one of *fixed*, *trained* or *expand*.
 These modes represent the following cases.
 * *fixed* - Use fixed, pre-trained embeddings.
 * *trained* - Train word embeddings from scratch.
 * *expand* - Use an expanded vocabulary.
-Only used during evaluation on downstream tasks.
+This mode is only used during evaluation on downstream tasks.

 `checkpoint_path` and `vocab_file` have to be specified only for evaluation.

-For using a concatenated representation at evaluation time, the json file can be a list of multiple encoder specifications.
+For concatenating representations from multiple sentence encoders at evaluation time, the json file can be a list of multiple encoder specifications.
 See `model_configs/BC/eval.json` for an example.

 ## Training a Model